 \section{Introduction}

-Notable strides have been made in abstractive text summarization~\citep{summarization_survey_2021} with the advancement of large language models (LLMs)~\citep{llm_survey_wxzhao_2023} over recent years.
-With even a piece of simple instruction as a prompt such as ``\textit{tl;dr}'' or ``\textit{please write a summary}'', these models can generate plausible summaries which are found more preferred over those written by humans~\citep{dead_summarization_2023}.
-However, it is uncertain if these models truly possess the ability of information consolidation, especially when summarizing documents which are composed of opinionated information.
-The models may take shortcuts to generate texts instead of correctly understanding and aggregating information from the source documents~\citep{evaluation_gehrmann_2023} and they may generate abstractive summaries with incorrect sentiment consolidation.
+Notable strides have been made in abstractive text summarization~\citep{summarization_survey_2021} with the advancement of Large Language Models (LLMs)~\citep{llm_survey_wxzhao_2023} over recent years.
+With even a simple instruction such as ``\textit{tl;dr}'' or ``\textit{please write a summary}'', these models can generate plausible summaries which are found more preferred over those written by humans~\citep{dead_summarization_2023}.
+However, it is uncertain if these models truly possess the ability of information consolidation, especially when summarizing documents that are composed of opinionated information.
+The models may take shortcuts to generate texts instead of correctly understanding and aggregating information from the source documents~\citep{evaluation_gehrmann_2023} and they may generate abstractive summaries with incorrect overall sentiment.